HomeDirectoriesVoice Search Optimization for Business Directories: Reaching Conversational Queries

 Focus on Bing Places for Business optimization

-The way users phrase questions also varies by platform.
+The way users phrase questions varies by platform.
 Research shows that queries to Google Assistant tend to be more direct and search-like, while Alexa users often phrase requests more conversationally.
-Business directories should account for these variations in their keyword strategy.
+Business directories should account for these differences in their keyword strategy.

-For business directories, this diversity means adopting a multi-platform optimization approach.
-While many core optimization principles apply across all platforms, certain platform-specific strategies can improve visibility on particular voice assistants:
+For business directories, this variety means taking a multi-platform approach.
+Many core principles apply everywhere, but some platform-specific tactics can improve visibility on particular voice assistants:

 Did you know?